richafnu/Viva/Viva/engage/native-mode-guide.md

 - Communicate upcoming changes to the users in your network
 - Export your data
-- POssess full knowledge of the changes the tool makes in your network.
+- Possess full knowledge of the changes the tool makes in your network.

 You're ready to run the Native Mode Alignment Tool.